Iio-jozo, the Japanese Vinegar Brewery

 Our brewers create Sumoto-moromi, (junmai-shu), the source of vinegar themselves.
 They make rice malt, a vital ingredient in brewing SAKE, by hand.

 While many manufacturers make rice malt by machinery, we continue to make it manually under the belief that creating good rice malt is the key of making good SAKE.
-Even now, our master brewers stay at our SAKE brewery and continue to make their best efforts to create high-quality junmai-shu.
+Even now, our master brewers stay at our SAKE brewery during the sake brewing season in winter and continue to make their best efforts to create high-quality junmai-shu.

 We make vinegar using a traditional method called static fermentation.